simtel12/zip-signer/zipsigner-lib/trunk/README.txt

     public byte[] readContentAsBytes( URL contentUrl);

     // Sign the zip using the given public/private key pair.
 Signature block template may be null if
-    // you've included android-sun-jarsign-support.jar in the build. public void setKeys( X509Certificate publicKey, PrivateKey privateKey, byte[] signatureBlockTemplate);
+    // you've included zipsigner-lib-optional.jar in the build. public void setKeys( X509Certificate publicKey, PrivateKey privateKey, byte[] signatureBlockTemplate);

+    signZip( inputFile, outputFile);

+OR

     // Sign the zip using a cert/key pair from the given keystore.
 Keystore type on Android is "BKS".
     // See below for information on creating an Android compatible keystore.